-“Cadence” refers to the number, sequence and timing of various touches.
+“Cadence” refers to the number, sequence, and timing of various touches.
 Maintaining this cadence manually is virtually impossible and would require far too much of a sales person’s time.

-Multi-touch sales cadence software makes it much easier to develop an effective multi-touch sales development rep (sdr) cadence.
+Multi-touch sales cadence software makes it much easier to develop an effective multi-touch sales development rep (SDR) cadence.
 The email sequence software that includes email automation is an effective way to employ the sales cadence concept for sales prospecting, leading to better sales engagements across the board.

-The Importance of Multi-touch Sales Development Rep(SDR) Cadence
+The Importance of a Multi-Touch Sales Cadence

 If multiple touches are one of the keys to sales success, then the cadence of those touches is critical.
-Suspects need to be touched on a regular basis in a multitude of ways.
+Contacts need to be touched on a regular basis in a multitude of ways.
 Your sales reps and sales teams can be more effective when there are multiple touches happening automatically while they are busy closing business.

-Components of Multi-Touch Sales Cadence
+Components of a Multi-Touch Cadence

 Using email automation programs, sales teams can set up auto response emails timed to touch prospects on a regular basis and as automatic replies and responses to frequently asked questions.
 Email sequence software makes it easy to generate the right emails at the right point in the sales process.